 The Hg Foundation launches to help remove barriers to education and skills development in technology

-The Board of Trustees (“the Board”) today announces the launch of The Hg Foundation (“the Foundation”), a non for profit organisation with a defined focus on education and technology.
+The Board of Trustees (“the Board”) today announces the launch of The Hg Foundation (“the Foundation”), a non for charitable organisation with a defined focus on education and technology.

 The Hg Foundation’s goal is to make an impact to the development of skills most required for employment within the technology industry, focusing on individuals who may otherwise experience barriers to access this education.

 The Foundation aims to achieve this by providing funding and operational support to charitable schemes across the UK, US and Europe where measurable, long-term and scalable impact can be demonstrated to make a difference to those that need it most.

 Hg, Europe’s leading software and technology services investor, will support the Foundation, enabling access to a network of skills and expertise in technology, as well as a portfolio of technology companies, providing access to work experience and mentoring.

 The Hg Foundation has already formed its first two partnerships, representing an initial total commitment of £1 million to be delivered over the first 2-3 years.
 Announced today is a partnership with Imperial College London, a global top ten university with a world-class reputation in science, engineering, business and medicine.
 The Foundation is supporting Imperial in a targeted online learning and mentoring programme focussed on improving maths skills attainment in the most disadvantaged areas of the UK.